The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking

 The chi-square divergence,

 offers a statistically principled alternative for measuring population differences.
-Notably, both $J$ and $\chi^2$ belong to the family of $f$-divergences \citep{renyi1961measures,csiszar1967information}, with $\chi^2$ providing a local approximation to $J$ (and other $f$-divergences) when populations are similar \citep{csiszar2004information}.
-This property, combined with its well-understood statistical properties, makes $\chi^2$ an attractive foundation for population monitoring.
+Both $J$ and $\chi^2$ are members of the $f$-divergence family \parencite{renyi1961measures,csiszar1967information}, with $\chi^2$ providing a local approximation to $J$ (and other $f$-divergences) when populations are similar \parencite{csiszar2004information}.
+This property, combined with its well-understood statistical behavior, makes $\chi^2$ an attractive foundation for population monitoring.